lizmat/paths/README.md

   * directory

 The only positional argument is optional: it can either be a path as a string or as an `IO` object.
-It defaults to the current directory (also when an undefined value is specified.
+It defaults to the current directory (also when an undefined value is specified).
 The (implicitely) specified directory will **always** be investigated, even if the directory name does not match the `:dir` argument.

 If the specified path exists, but is not a directory, then only that path will be produced if the file-matcher accepts the path.
 In all other cases, an empty `Seq` will be returned.